Most Famous Badminton Logos

 Logo YONEX US Open

 The emblem of the YONEX US Open tournament is executed in traditional American colors: blue, red, and white.
-The main emphasis is placed on the large inscription “US OPEN,” written in bold and divided into two color parts: red “US” and blue “OPEN.”
+The main emphasis is on the large inscription “US OPEN,” written in bold and divided into two colors: red “US” and blue “OPEN.”
 Above it is the sponsor’s name, YONEX, depicted in a simple blue font.
-To the right is a shuttlecock featuring a large white star at the bottom, with feathers replicating the red stripes of the US flag.
-The overall impression of the visual identity is sporty, energetic, and distinctly American, highlighting the event’s status as one of the main badminton events in the USA.
+To the right is a shuttlecock with a large white star at the bottom and feathers replicating the red stripes of the U.S. flag.
+The visual identity conveys a sporty, energetic, and distinctly American impression, highlighting the event’s status as one of the top badminton tournaments in the USA.

 Singapore Badminton Open